-Deep sea vessels produce a range of emissions other than CO2.
-They are chiefly nitrogen oxides (NOx), sulphur oxides (SOx) and particulate matter (PM).
-NOx is a product of the combustion process, SOX originates from the sulphur in the fuel and PM arises from a combination of the type of fuel and how it is combusted.
-All are the subject of increasingly impactful, global regulations.
+Deep sea vessels emissions other than CO2 are chiefly nitrogen oxides (NOx), sulphur oxides (SOx) and particulate matter (PM).
+NOx is a product of the combustion process, SOx originates from the sulphur in the fuel, and PM arises from a combination of the type of fuel and how it is combusted.
+All of the aforementioned emissions are the subject of increasingly impactful international regulations.

-The scope of this material topic is all vessels under WWL’s control, whether owned or chartered.
-Progress with these emissions is driven by regulation as well as by progress with CO2 emissions. responsibility for compliance and vessel preformance lies with the Marine Operations Management team.
-Their decisions and instructions affect performance in this area, however as with CO2, the results are heavily affected by factors outside the company’s control such as the condition of freight markets.
+The scope includes all vessels under Wallenius Wilhelmsen’s control, whether owned or chartered, and the progress of these emissions and CO2 emissions is driven by specific regulation.
+Overall responsibility for compliance and vessel performance lies with the Marine Operations Management team: their decisions and instructions affect performance in this area, however, as with CO2, the results are also heavily affected by factors outside the company’s control, such as market conditions.

 How the topic is managed

-Sulphur regulation will undergo a step change in 2020 with the introduction of a new global cap of 0.5% sulphur fuel content, an 86% reduction on the current level of 3.5%.
-Considerable technical, operational and financial uncertainty surrounds the best compliance choice for a vessel.
-To mitigate the uncertainty the company has been running a ‘Four Stream’ project for several years which has involved the proactive examination and testing of four different compliance pathways in order to develop a deep understanding of their merits for deepsea, global RORO operation.
-The company is also the founder and current Chair of the Trident Alliance, a network of almost 50 shipping companies that believe in robust enforcement of sulphur regulations for the combined benefit of health, the environment and fair competition.
+Sulphur regulation will undergo a step change in 2020, with the introduction of a new global cap on the amount of sulphur in fuel.
+From 1 January 2020, the cap will be 0.5%, an 86% reduction from the current level of 3.5%.
+Wallenius Wilhelmsen will comply with the new limits through a combination of operating with different types of low Sulphur fuel and installing scrubbers on the most suitable vessels.
+The company is also the founder and current chair of the Trident Alliance, a network of over 40 shipping companies that believe in robust enforcement of sulphur regulations for the benefit of health, the environment and fair competition.

-Lastly, it is important to note that all the foregoing emissions correlate strongly with CO2 emissions.
-Therefore, all initiatives to improve fuel efficiency, such as enhanced hull fouling management generally have a positive effect on NOx, SOx and PM emissions too.
+The validity of this as a KPI is underscored by the fact that NOx and CO2 emissions go hand in hand.
+Particulate Matter (PM) is regulated together with SOx and there are no explicit PM levels to be met, so targets have not been set and nor will results be reported.
+It is important to note that all the foregoing criteria emissions correlate strongly with CO2 emissions.
+Therefore, all initiatives to improve fuel efficiency, such as enhanced hull fouling management generally, have a positive effect on NOx, SOx and PM emissions too.